TOP RAJA AMPAT DIVING SITES & THINGS TO DO

 I flew from Bali to Makassar to Sorong.
 This is the most common route to get to Sorong.

 - There are no international flights into Sorong

 - There are no direct (nonstop) flights from Bali to Sorong

 Once I reached Sorong I then took one more flight to Waisai airport in Raja Ampat.
 It is important to note you can take a 2-hour ferry from Sorong to Raja Ampat.

 Once at Waisai airport or the ferry terminal your liveaboard organizer or hotel staff should have arranged to meet you and organize the transit to your resort.
 For me, it was a short bus and a private boat to the Raja Ampat Dive Resort.
-For a full breakdown of travel options, ferry times and transit routes, I found this detailed guide.
+For a full breakdown of travel options, ferry times and transit routes.